 3. Use a consistent layout for sharing tasks and activities.

-Put objectives at the top or bottom—use the same place for every task list.
+Put learning objectives at the top or bottom.

-Keep your structure the same each time you share, with content in the same place, readings, actions, etc.
+Keep your structure the same each time you share, with content, reading, actions, etc., each in the same place.

 Just like in a classroom, all students will not learn the same way online.